Loading

 Slack (v2) connector

-The Slack (v2) connector enables workflow-driven Slack automation: search Slack messages, resolve public channel IDs, and send messages to Slack public channels using the Slack Web API.
+The Slack (v2) connector enables workflow-driven Slack automation: search Slack messages, list conversations the token can access, resolve channel IDs from names, send messages, create channels, and invite users to Slack channels using the Slack Web API.
+It authenticates using OAuth Authorization Code (Slack OAuth v2).

 You can create connectors in Stack Management > Connectors.

-You can test connectors as you're creating or editing the connector in Kibana.
+You can test connectors when you create or edit the connector in Kibana.
 The test verifies connectivity by calling Slack auth.test.

 The Slack (v2) connector has the following actions: